Highly rated local moving companies for Madison to Boise moves

 - Boise is more walkable than Madison with a score of 88 out of 100 vs Madison’s 50 out of 100.

-- Air quality in Boise is good, and in Madison it's good.
+- Air quality in Boise is Good, and in Madison it’s Good.

 - State licensing: In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.
 In cases of unresolvable disputes with local movers, they may help.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: To confirm a moving companyโs license in Idaho, visit the state's public utilities commission
+- State regulator: To confirm a moving company’s license in Idaho, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose cost-free Released Value Protection for minimal coverage, provided by movers at no extra charge.
 With liability capped at 60 cents per pound per article, consider alternative coverage options from your selected moving company or explore third-party insurance for full value protection.

 Where to live in Boise

-With your sights set on "City of Trees", these are some of the most popular neighborhoods to consider in Boise.
+With your sights set on City of Trees, these are some of the most popular neighborhoods to consider in Boise.

 Best neighborhoods for singles